-- 1. Pre-transplant evaluation. - 2.
-Pre-transplant harvesting.
+- 1. Pre-transplant evaluation.

+- 2. Pre-transplant harvesting.

-- 3. Pre-transplant stabilization, meaning an inpatient stay to medically stabilize a Member to prepare for a later transplant, whether or not the transplant occurs. - 4.
-Peripheral stem cell collection. - 5.
-The transplant itself, not including the acquisition cost for the organ or bone marrow. - 6.
-Post-transplant follow-up.
+- 3. Pre-transplant stabilization, meaning an inpatient stay to medically stabilize a Member to prepare for a later transplant, whether or not the transplant occurs.

+- 4. Peripheral stem cell collection.

+- 5. The transplant itself, not including the acquisition cost for the organ or bone marrow.

+- 6. The transplant facility fees, performed in either a hospital or outpatient setting.

+- 7. Post-transplant follow-up.